-- (f) Where the operation of a Train Service differs from a DTP, the Network Controller

-Network Control Officer will apply the Traffic Management Decision Making Matrix in clause 3(h), for the purposes of giving a Network Control Direction. - (g) In the context of the Traffic Management Decision Making Matrix the meaning of "On Time", "Ahead" and "Late" are determined by the scheduling of paths in the relevant DTP.
+- (f) Where the operation of a Train Service differs from a DTP, the Network Controller clause 3(h), for the purposes of giving a Network Control Direction. - (g) In the context of the Traffic Management Decision Making Matrix the meaning of "On Time", "Ahead" and "Late" are determined by the scheduling of paths in the relevant DTP.
 A Train Service will be running "On Time" if: - in the case of Train Services outside the Metropolitan System, it is travelling in accordance with the schedule for the path allocated to it in the relevant DTP, plus or minus 15 minutes; and - (ii) in all other cases; it is travelling in accordance with the schedule for the path allocated to it in the relevant DTP. - (h) The Traffic Management Decision Making Matrix is as follows: